-Reported LLT Selected Comment Pharmacist notices that the names of two drugs are similar and is concerned that this may result in a medication error Drug name confusion Circumstance or information capable of leading to medication error Note: this example is a potential medication error and LLT Drug name confusion provides additional information about the nature of the potential medication error The physician prescribed the wrong dose of the drug; the error was identified at the time of dispensing Intercepted drug prescribing error The intercepted error terms reflect the stage at which the error occurred, rather than the stage at which the error was intercepted The pharmacist dispensed the wrong drug but the patient realised the error and did not take the drug Intercepted drug dispensing error Patient forgot to take his scheduled dose of drug X Drug dose omission Dose omission is failure to administer an ordered dose but excludes patient's refusal, clinical decision or other objective reason not to administer.
+Reported LLT Selected Comment Pharmacist notices that the names of two drugs are similar and is concerned that this may result in a medication error Drug name confusion Circumstance or information capable of leading to medication error Note: this example is a potential medication error.
+LLT Drug name confusion provides additional information about the nature of the potential medication error, and LLT Circumstance or information capable of leading to medication error indicates that there is a potential medication error.
+The physician prescribed the wrong dose of the drug; the error was identified at the time of dispensing Intercepted drug prescribing error The intercepted error terms reflect the stage at which the error occurred, rather than the stage at which the error was intercepted The pharmacist dispensed the wrong drug but the patient realised the error and did not take the drug Intercepted drug dispensing error Patient forgot to take his scheduled dose of drug X Drug dose omission Dose omission is failure to administer an ordered dose but excludes patient's refusal, clinical decision or other objective reason not to administer.
 It is a medication error.
 See Concept Description in Appendix B of the MedDRA Introductory Guide.
 Patient's scheduled dose of drug X was not administered because he was undergoing surgery that day Intentional dose omission This is an example of an intentional dose omission/missed dose.
 It is not a medication error.